kennardmah/dart-practice/README.md

+Through Coursera, I plan to learn the fundamentals of Dart and Flutter for fun while also teaching myself through other sites.
+This repository consists of my certificates obtained from Coursera and the workshop.

 # Intro to Dart

-Welcome to Dart Essentials.
-Learn the fundamentals of Dart and get started building applications.

 - [Lab 01 - Variables](https://github.com/rosera/flutter_workshop/tree/main/dart/lab01)
 - [Lab 02 - Flow Statements](https://github.com/rosera/flutter_workshop/tree/main/dart/lab02)